neurosnap/erock.io/content/blog/scaling-js-codebase-multiple-platforms/index.md

 inadvertantly broke the API.
 Another example is when a package is really simple and could be encapsulated inside one file.
 As long as the package has an `index.js` file and it exports all of the components that another package needs, it doesn't matter how the package is actually organized.
+It's important for a large codebase to have some sort of internal consistency, however, I found having some flexbility allows to fit an organization that matches the needs of the feature.

 Another reason why strict module boundaries is important is to simplify the dependency tree.
 When reaching into a package to grab a submodule, the